c3lang/c3docs-old/docs/modules.md

 import foo; // Error, trying to import private module.
 ```

+## Linker visibility and exports

+A function or global prefixed `extern` will be assumed to be linked in later.
+An "extern" function may not have a body, and global variables are prohibited
+from having an init expression.

+The attribute `@export` explicitly marks a function as being exported when
+creating a (static or dynamic) library.
+It has no particular effect when
+compiling as an executable.

 ## Using functions and types from other modules

 As a rule, functions, macros, constants, variables and types in the same module do not need any namespace prefix.
 For imported modules the following rules hold: